 Many roads in this little town have appropriate names: Cupid, Blitzen, and St. Nicholas Avenues along with Rudolph and Dasher Streets.

-Another notable attraction prominently located on the north side of the state road in Christmas is a 200 foot long building that looks like a gator.
+Another notable attraction prominently located on the north side of State Road 50 in Christmas is a 200 foot long building that looks like a gator.

 Swampy is home to Jungle Adventures, a natural habitat home to many Florida animals and a popular tourist attraction.

 American sculptor Hughlette "Tex" Wheeler was born and raised in the cattle country around Christmas.

 His pioneer family had settled in this area around the time of the U.S. Civil War.

 He worked as a real cowboy, but his parents recognized his sculpting talent and sent him to the Cleveland School for the Arts.

 One of his most notable works was a bronze statue of the famous race horse, Seabiscuit.